 If you need more juice, the charging case can also provides up to 4 additional charges for a total of 22 hours usage.
 Aside from that, it has a quick charging which it only take less than an hour to fully charge both the headphone and the case.

 The ASUS ROG Cetra True Wireless is a pair of gaming headphones that delivers excellent sound quality, lightweight and comfortable design for extended hours of gameplay.
-Effective noise cancellation feature lets you focus on the game, while also allowing you to switch with a tap to ambient mode when necessary if you need to be aware with your surrounding without removing your headphones.
+The headphones’ effective noise cancellation feature allows you to pay attention to the game while blocking out any outside sounds.
+If you need to be aware of your surroundings, you can turn on ambient mode by a tap.
 Plus, its gaming mode helps you play competitive gaming wirelessly without worrying about lag.

 At PHP 4,490, the ROG Cetra True Wireless Gaming Headphone is a bit pricey but it makes up for it in features.
 And we forgot to mention, it is water-proof rated IPX4.